ft-interactive/g-yAxisLinear/README.md

 #myAxis<b>.range([Array])<</b> defines the axis  range in the same way as you would when creating a normal d3.scaleLinear().
 If no <b>.range()</b> is defined the default is [120,0])

-#myAxis<b>.yLabelOffset([Number])</b> Used to access the width of the text on the axis tick.
-Will vary depending on tick e.g. a tick label of 1,000,000 is wider than a a tick value od 10 and will return a higher number.
+#myAxis<b>.yLabelOffset([Number])</b> used to return the width of the text on the axis tick.
+Will vary depending on tick e.g. a label of 1,000,000 is wider than a value of 10 and will return a higher number.

+## Examples
+### Left hand axis